Yinnerston/Untitled-Gundam-Game/docs/frontend/03_css.md

   - Can combine the selectors such as `h1.className` which selects all `h1` elements with the class attribute "className"
 - `{}` curly braces enclose the declarations
 - **Declarations**: **Property** and **value** pairs
-  - Property: Different allowable values based
+  - Property: Human readable identifyer indicating styling features
+  - Value: Value of the property indicating the style
 - **descendant combinator**: Spaces between the selectors denote selection based on nesting.
 So you can style things based on their location in a document
   - In the example, `li p` selects all `p` elements that is a descendent of a `li` element
 - **adjacent sibling combinator**: Use the `+` symbol to style elements that come directly after another